zio/zio-quill/README.md

 ## Dialect ##

-The sql dialect to be used by the source is defined by the first type parameter.
+The SQL dialect to be used by the source is defined by the first type parameter.
 Some source types are specific to a database and thus not require it.

 Quill has two built-in dialects: